-The discount rate used to measure the total pension liability was 6.25%.
-The projection of cash flows used to determine the discount rate assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 24-year (closed) amortization period of the unfunded actuarial accrued liability.
+The discount rate used to measure the total pension liability was 6.25% for the year ended June 30, 2022.
+The projection of cash flows used to determine the discount rate assumed that local employers would contribute funds as required by the current funding policy established in Statute as last amended by House Bill 362 (passed in 2018).
+The discount rate determination does not use a municipal bond rate.